MIC-DKFZ/nnUNet/documentation/explanation_plans_files.md

 # Modifying the nnU-Net Configurations

 nnU-Net provides unprecedented out-of-the-box segmentation performance for essentially any dataset we have evaluated it on.
 That said, there is always room for improvements.
-A fool-proof strategy for sequeezing our the last bit of performance is to start with the default nnU-Net, and then further tune it manually to a concrete dataset at hand.
+A fool-proof strategy for squeezing out the last bit of performance is to start with the default nnU-Net, and then further tune it manually to a concrete dataset at hand.
 **This guide is about changes to the nnU-Net configuration you can make via the plans files.
 It does not cover code extensions of nnU-Net.
 For that, take a look [here](extending_nnunet.md)**

-In nnU-Net V2, plans files are SO MUCH MORE powerful than they were in V1.
+In nnU-Net V2, plans files are SO MUCH MORE powerful than they were in v1.
 There are a lot more knobs that you can turn without resorting to hacky solutions or even having to touch the nnU-Net code at all!
-And as an added bonus: plans files are now also .json files and no longer require users to fiddle with picke.
+And as an added bonus: plans files are now also .json files and no longer require users to fiddle with pickle.
 Just open them in your text editor of choice!

 If overwhelmed, look at our [Examples](#examples)!